 - Move your upper teeth upwards to where they should be

-The pressure applied by your clear aligners will move your teeth into prescribed, corrected positions, leaving you with a straighter, more symmetrical smile.
+Clear aligners are designed to provide light pressure that will move your teeth into the prescribed, corrected positions, leaving you with a straighter, more symmetrical smile.
 The clear aligners also move your gum at the same time, to keep the proportions in check.

 You’ll need to wear your clear aligners for at least 22 hours per day, removing them to eat, drink and floss your teeth.
 The series of clear aligners will progressively shift your teeth, and you’ll switch to a new set about every 2 weeks.
 Your custom treatment plan may entail wearing as many as 26 trays, which equates to one tray every 2 weeks for one year.